tier2tickets/Knowledge-Base/content/integration/autotask.rst

 This is the list of variables that can be accessed when using the :ref:`Dispatcher Rules <content/automations/dispatcher:Dispatcher Rules>`.

+Unless otherwise stated, using the plain text exactly as it appears on the ticket should work for setting the variables in the dispatcher rules.

 +----------------------------------------------------+-----------------------------------------------------+
 | Read/Write                                         | Read Only                                           |
 +====================================================+=====================================================+